stephenrwalli/OCI_testing/README.md

 $
 ```

-After a running the script, there's a directory that contains the Docker container build out,
+After running the script, there's a directory (`test_docker`) that contains the Docker container build out,
-as well as the saved and validated image.
+as well as the saved and validated image (`runtimetest-archive.tar`).
 Dumping the archive of the validated image shows the layers that were built up as `docker build` worked through the `Dockerfile`.
 ```
 $ ls test_docker